weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 <details>
-  <summary>Docker Compose configuration file for a replication setup with 3 nodes</summary>
+  <summary>Docker Compose file for a replication setup with 3 nodes</summary>

 ```yaml
 services: